-This project is a collaborative effort from TERC's researchers and the TERC education and outreach team.
-Microplastics are not a specific kind of plastic, but are defined as any type of plastic fragment that is less than 5 mm in length.
-Each year over 300 million metric tons of plastic are produced across the globe.
+This project is a collaborative effort from TERC's researchers and educators.
+Microplastics are defined as any type of plastic fragment that is less than 5 mm in length.
 Plastics enter the natural environment from a variety of sources including cosmetics, clothing, and industrial processes.
-They easily break down into smaller and smaller fragments by UV light and physical abrasion from wind and waves, but never disappear.
-Research has shown microplastics are entering the food chain, leaching chemicals, and showing up in soils and drinking water.
-There has been extensive microplastics research conducted in marine research, however not a lot of information is available on its impacts on a freshwater ecosystems.
-TERC is working in collaboration with the Desert Research Institute, Clean Up the Lake, the League to Save Lake Tahoe, Raley's, Sierra Watershed Education Partnerships, and Tahoe Water Suppliers Association, to lead the research and education efforts at Lake Tahoe in this emerging field.
-For more information contact Heather Segale or Katie Senft.
+They break into smaller and smaller fragments by sunlight and physical abrasion from wind and waves, but never disappear.
+Research has shown microplastics entering the food chain, leaching chemicals, and showing up in soil and drinking water.